-- 2. The vault is located in the public parking zone adjacent to a residential building and is concealed on all sides facing the right-of-way by a landscaped buffer. - 3.
+- cover that is flush with the surrounding surface and matches the adjacent paving material - 2.
+The vault is located in the public parking zone adjacent to a residential building and is concealed on all sides facing the right-of-way by a landscaped buffer. - 3.
 The vault is located in an alley and complies with building code requirements.
 (Public Realm Design Handbook: Features of the Public Realm)